harryleesan/kubernetes-workshop/README.md

     kubectl apply -f bookinfo.yml
     ```

+3. From the dashboard, verify that the image for `details-v1` pod is updated.

-3. Access the Productpage service to see the new version
+4. Access the Productpage service to see the new changes for the Details
+   service.
+You should see two new fields in the Details section.

+### 2.1.5 Clean up

+1. Delete the manifest

+    ```bash
+    kubectl delete -f bookinfo.yml
+    ```
+2. Verify that all deployments and services are deleted from the dashboard.

 ## 2.2 Install Bookinfo with Helm